Super-Protocol/docs/testnet/CLI/Commands/tii/index.md

 slug: "/cli/commands/tii"
 ---

-Prepare custom resource to be processed without sharing the source.
+Prepare custom resource to be processed without sharing the source

 ## Usage